-Arch Group owed £0.53 million to Northumberland County Council (the ultimate holding company) primarily in respect of interest due on a commercial loan facility, whilst Northumberland County Council owed the Group £0.13 million in respect of the net receipts during 2012-2013 relating to the transfer of its commercial property portfolio.
+Arch Group owed £55.90 million to Northumberland County Council (the ultimate holding company) primarily in respect of principal and interest due on a commercial loan facility, whilst Northumberland County Council owed the Group £0.07 million.
+Expenditure by Northumberland County Council to Arch Group was £0.45 million.
+Income to Northumberland County Council from Arch Group was £2.11 million.